lannywong2000/ALBOSED/README.md

 # ALBOSED
-Active Learning-Based Optimization of Scientific Experimental Design Codes should be in the master branch
+Codes for Active Learning-Based Optimization of Scientific Experimental Design should be in the master branch